mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     ```
 3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
 This should generate a `flex_cluster.tf` file with your Flex cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
 5. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
-All fields in the generated configuration will have static values.
+All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
 6. Replace your existing clusters with the ones from `flex_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.serverlessInstanceName`.
-Without this step, Terraform will create a plan to delete your existing cluster.
+Without this step, Terraform creates a plan to delete your existing cluster.
 7. Remove the import block created in step 2.
 8. Re-run `terraform apply` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`

 ## From Serverless to Dedicated

-Migration from Serverless to Dedicated cannot be done using the Terraform provider.
+You cannot migrate from Serverless to Dedicated using the Terraform provider.

-**Note:** We recommend waiting until January 2025 for a UI based migration tool.
+**Note:** We recommend waiting until January 2025 for a UI-based migration tool.

 ### Pre-Autoconversion Migration Procedure

 To migrate from Serverless to Dedicated prior to January 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

 ### Post-Autoconversion Migration Procedure
-Given your Serverless Instance did not fit the constraints of a Flex cluster, it alongisde all its data will have been automatically converted into a Dedicated cluster in Atlas.
-The following will resolve the configuration drift in Terraform.
+Given your Serverless Instance doesn't fit the constraints of a Flex cluster, it will automatically convert into a Dedicated cluster in Atlas, retaining all data.
+The following resolves the configuration drift in Terraform:

 1. Find the import IDs of the Dedicated clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-advancedClusterName`
 2. Add an import block per cluster to one of your `.tf` files: